 If you are struggling in your relationships, why keep banging your head against the wall and trying to figure something out for yourself.
 They say, if you keep doing the same thing you will get the same result.
 So why not admit that you need help and find someone who specializes in helping others to work on their relationships.

-The relationship counselor you chose to confide in should be:
+The marriage therapist or relationship counselor you chose to confide in should be:

 - Someone with trustworthy qualifications